AI Use Cases/Software

 A Systems-Level Fix

 This is a systems-level fix because it replaces the entire expense audit workflow, not just one tool.
-Instead of reconciling three separate systems monthly, you have a single source of truth that updates daily, enforces policy automatically, and produces audit-ready reports that satisfy SOC 2 and GDPR requirements without manual evidence collection.
 The AI becomes your persistent Finance Operations analyst, working continuously rather than during month-end crunch.

 How It Works